-Letter Description YY Year (time of reading).
-JJJ Julian day (time of reading).
-Also known as Day Of the Year. НН Hours (time of reading). ММ Minutes (time of reading).
-SS Seconds (time of reading).
-F Magnetic field (nT). s Signal strength of reading.
+Parameter Description ננג.זץ Date (time of reading).
+YY: Year.
+JJJ: Julian day (time of reading).
+Also known as Day Of the Year.
+HH: MM: SS: S Time of reading (normally UTC time, when set based on GPS clock) F Magnetic field (nT). e.g. 053577.250 S Signal strength of mag reading.
 This is a raw number generated by the magnetometer that gives (in part) a good indication of the quality of the final total field measurement.
 A value above 200 is considered an acceptable signal, and anything above 300 is considered excellent.
-Values below 100 are considered poor, and may need to be excluded during post-processing. Т Measurement time.
+Values below 100 are considered poor, and may need to be excluded during post-processing. Τ Measurement time.
 Ideally, this should be the magnetometer's cycling time minus 35ms, with a maximum of 965ms.
 If you see a G message, indicating that measurement was prematurely terminated due to a high gradient condition, this value will tell you how severe the gradient is.
 G Gradient condition.
 In high magnetic gradients, the signal produced by the sensor decays more rapidly.
 This message occurs if the measurement time was prematurely terminated due to a signal decaying too rapidly.
 The strength of the gradient can be estimated by observing the measurement time.
 Note that sensitivity will decrease as the measurement time decreases.
 Readings accompanied by the Gradient condition flag are less reliable, and may need to be excluded in post-processing.
 A Platform Altitude (m).
-If an Altimeter is installed, but it cannot obtain a 'lock' on the seafloor (for example if it is too far away) this value will be 599.0m.
-If the altimeter is not functioning, this value will disappear from the data string entirely. а Signal strength of altitude reading.
-D Platform Depth (m).
+If an Altimeter does not receive a sufficiently strong echo return from the seafloor (for example if it is too from bottom) this value will be 599.0m.
+If the altimeter is not functioning, this value will disappear from the data string entirely.
+Prior to 2023: A[AAA.AAm aaaa] AAA.AAm Echo sounder altimeter reading, in meters, with a precision of 0.01m.
+Maximum range: approximately 0-60m, where 599.99 indicates no return / out of range condition. aaaa Altimeter return signal strength.
+0000 indicates no return.
+Beginning in 2023: Altimeter data includes additional parameter to indicate the return and outgoing pulses: A [AAA .
+AA ASG AV .
+V AW] AAA.AA Echo sounder altimeter reading, in meters, with a precision of 0.01m.
+Maximum range: approximately 0-60m, where 599.99 indicates no return / out of range condition.
+ASG Altimeter return signal strength.
+000 indicates no return.
+AV.V Altimeter output drive pulse amplitude (Volts).
+Range: 1-18V during normal operation.
+25.5V indicates that altimeter is disabled.
+AW Altimeter output drive pulse width (μ s x 10). e.g. 33 = 330 μ s D Platform Depth (m).
 This is the depth relative to the zero-level, as set by the user at the start of survey.
 PPP Platform Pitch.
-Positive with the Nose downwards.
-RRR Platform Roll.
-Positive with the Port wing upwards. ННН Platform Heading in relation to the Magnetic North.
-Positive clock-clockwise.
-CS Check sum table 7-1: Standard SeaQuest Data Format Description
+Positive is Nose-down.
+Includes IMU gyro correction/ RRR Platform Roll.
+Positive is to Starboard.
+Includes IMU gyro correction. ННН Platform Yaw (Heading).
+Includes correction based on IMU's MEMS compass.
+Check sum table 7-1: Standard SeaQuest Data Format Description